stefanbund/311/README.md

 #Homework
 ##New Concept 2 for your project: Javascript Nodes
-This example will walk you though how to manage dynamic data.
+0. This example will walk you though how to manage dynamic data.
 Located at https://s3-us-west-2.amazonaws.com/csu311/usingJSDomNodes.html, this sample is also here on git:https://github.com/stefanbund/311/blob/master/dynamoAPI%20set/usingJSDomNodes.html.
 It demonstrates how you can harness a for-loop to take a collection of data, then display the data in a tabular, line-by-line format.
 Ecommerce and more professional environments (like google search results) tend to use this capacity.
+1. The power of the for-loop in JS is also a worthy topic to review.
+This article on MDN does it well:  https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length#Iterating_over_an_array
+2. The notion of adding content dynamically also dovetails many element types available with HTML5 (article, blockquote, footer, etc).
+Here is an excellent discussion of how to add multiple FIGCAPTIONs to your HTML (figure captions to images): http://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_figcaption_create

 ## New Concepts for inclusion into your projects, November 8 - December 4
 0. For your ongoing inclusion into Assignment 3, please take advantage of these techniques and learning resources: